-The uncontrolled post-development flow from this sub-catchment area was calculated using the Rational Method to be approximately 3.2 L/s during the 5-year design event and 6.2 L/s during the 100-year design event.
+The uncontrolled post-development flow from this sub-catchment area was calculated using the Rational Method to be approximately 3.4 L/s during the 2-year design event, 4.6 L/s during the 5-year design event and 8.8 L/s during the 100-year design event.
 Refer to the Post-Development Stormwater Management Plan (122133-SWM2) and to Appendix E for detailed SWM calculations.